ibm-cloud-docs/containers/ts-ca-resize.md

 # Why can't I resize or rebalance my worker pool?
 {: #ts-ca-resize}

+Learn how to resize or rebalance worker pools when the cluster autoscaler is enabled.
+{: shortdesc}

 When the cluster autoscaler is enabled for a worker pool, you can't [resize](/docs/containers?topic=containers-kubernetes-service-cli#worker-pool-resize-cli) or [rebalance](/docs/containers?topic=containers-kubernetes-service-cli#worker-pool-rebalance-cli) your worker pools.
 {: tsSymptoms}